Stepping into the Software 3.0 Era

 }

-Claude works the same way.
-SKILL.md acts as the Facade.
-The files in references/ only enter the context when Claude actually needs them.
+Claude works much in the same way.
+SKILL.md acts as the facade, and files inside references/ are only loaded to context when Claude deems it necessary.

 Situation